Clean, Robust Alkali Sources by Intercalation within Highly-Oriented Pyrolytic Graphite: Introduction

-The second general architecture uses chromate salts and non-evaporable getters (NEG) to produce a reasonably pure alkali vapor. \cite{SAESGetters2007}\textsuperscript{,} \footnote{Various commercial equipment, instruments, and materials, as well as their suppliers are identified in this paper to foster understanding and reproducibility.
-These identifications do not imply endorsement by the Air Force Research Laboratory, or that other materials are unsuited to these purposes.} Commercial chromate salt dispensers are compact and easy to handle, but they have relatively low capacity ($\sim$ 10 mg for a 30 mm long dispenser), a much higher activation temperature ($\sim$ 500 \textcelsius\ for rubidium chromate), and can emit significant quantities of unwanted gas under certain conditions.
-A typical chromate salt dispenser contains non-evaporable getter material to inhibit the release of unwanted gases.
-However, prolonged periods at room temperature can collect unwanted gases in the dispenser, and improperly degassing before activation can cause contamination of the source. \cite{Fortagh1998} We have observed that extended periods at room temperature produce a measurable pressure spike when the dispenser is next heated, which can be traced to either gas adsorbed onto the steel container of the dispenser or absorbed into the getter material in the package.
+The second general architecture uses chromate salts and non-evaporable getter (NEG) material to produce a reasonably pure alkali vapor. \cite{SAESGetters2007}\textsuperscript{,} \footnote{Various commercial equipment, instruments, and materials, as well as their suppliers are identified in this paper to foster understanding and reproducibility.
+These identifications do not imply endorsement by the Air Force Research Laboratory, or that other materials are unsuited to these purposes.} Commercial chromate salt dispensers are compact and easy to handle, but they have relatively low capacity ($\sim$ 10 mg for a 30 mm long dispenser), much higher activation temperatures ($\sim$ 500 \textcelsius\ for rubidium chromate), and can emit significant quantities of unwanted gas under certain conditions.
+A typical chromate salt dispenser contains NEG material to inhibit the release of unwanted gases.
+However, prolonged periods at room temperature can collect unwanted gases in the NEG material or on the nearby chamber walls, and improperly degassing before activation can contaminate the source. \cite{Fortagh1998} We have observed that extended periods at room temperature produce a measurable pressure spike when the chromate dispenser is next heated, which can be traced to either gas adsorbed onto the steel container of the dispenser or absorbed into its NEG material, or adsorbed onto chamber surfaces near the dispenser, which are heated during activation.